19554242_1455808674462895_1813736260450802967_n

 Anu-Laura Tuttelberg is an artist based in Tallinn, Estonia.
 She works as a freelance film director and sculptor directing and designing puppet films.
 She makes set designs at animation studios and teaches puppet animation in Estonian Academy of Arts.

 For me stop-motion film is a technique which contains all the art mediums that fascinate me – photography, scenography, sculpture, film.
 It enables me to create a whole imaginary world out of nothing.
 In stop-motion film not a single detail is there by chance, everything in the film is intentional and has a reason or a meaning.
-What is so intriguing about animated film is that it is not limited in it’s visual design by reality as live-action film is.
-In stop-motion film I enjoy finding the balance between realism and stilization in design.
+What is so intriguing about animated film is that it is not limited in its visual design by reality.

 In my films I like to bring out the characteristics of stop-motion technique.
 To work with light, to use the technique’s own peculiarity – that the animation is created by photographing the movement frame by frame taking long time between the individual images and therefore leaving gaps in time and creating a new time.
 A time with multiple parallel movements, a slow and a fast time existing simultaneously.
 The slow time of the animator and the puppet while animating, the “real” time of the puppet moving in the film, and life passing by fast in the background.